 At Guusto, we've worked with thousands of clients who have struggled with building in-house recognition programs that were difficult to track and did not generate much engagement.
 We've also helped many companies transition away from expensive software that was overly complicated for employees.

 Guusto makes peer-to-peer recognition simple and impactful!
-Our free platform streamlines manual processes, allows employees to nominate colleagues, provide budgets to employees, tracks all spending, and most importantly, drives employee engagement.
+Our free employee recognition platform streamlines manual processes, allows employees to nominate colleagues, provide budgets to employees, tracks all spending, and most importantly, drives employee engagement.
 It's not just about recognizing employees, it's about building a culture of recognition.
 Reach out to our team anytime if interested in learning more.

 One of the biggest challenges of hiring the top young talent today is adjusting to the shift in employee demands.
 As Gen Z enters the workforce, will they want to work for your company?